Ten Essential Rules I Live (And Write Fiction) By

 And who could have predicted the pandemic?

-As someone who lives and dies by routines and systems, what helps me is creating a structure or a plan and nothing makes me happier than a colour-coded spreadsheet.
-I started thinking about some of the unspoken rules I follow and discovered they apply both to my life and my writing.
+As someone who lives and dies by routines and systems, what helps me is creating a structure or a plan and nothing makes me happier than a color-coded spreadsheet.
+After reading, The Rules of Life by Richard Templar, I started thinking about some of my own rules I follow and discovered they apply both to my life and my writing.

 Do I always stick to them?
 No, but during those times when I’m stuck or overwhelmed, I find them useful so I thought I would share them with you along with questions to help apply them to your own life, should you wish.